Marmalade (band): Name change and the CBS era

 19 January 1967 proved to be a turning point in the band's progress when they made their debut at London's Marquee Club where they supported Pink Floyd.
 Two weeks later, on 3 February, they supported the Action.
 After that, they never supported anyone again at the Marquee and on 16 March 1967 they began a long residency which carried through to the autumn of the following year, building a reputation and following, including touring with the Who, Joe Cocker, Traffic, Gene Pitney and the Tremeloes.
 This culminated with summer appearances at the Windsor Jazz and Rock Festival, directly preceding Jerry Lee Lewis, and Festival of the Flower Children Woburn Abbey.

 CBS, concerned at Marmalade's lack of commercial success, threatened to drop them if they did not have a hit.
 So after the failure of another self-penned single later that year, "Man in a Shop", they were urged to record more chart-orientated material.
 Mike Smith offered the band "Everlasting Love", but they declined as they preferred to continue to record group based material rather than with large orchestral accompaniment.
 The song was then given to Love Affair, arranged by Keith Mansfield, which became a No. 1 for them.
-They later gave in to pressure and recorded "Lovin' Things" written by Artie Schroeck and Jet Loring in 1967, and arranged by Keith using a similar orchestral formula (Keith already knew the band and had previously arranged earlier cuts including their last single Man In A Shop) It reached No. 6 in the UK Singles Chart in the summer of 1968.
+They later gave in to pressure and recorded "Lovin' Things" written by Artie Schroeck and Jet Loring in 1967, and arranged by Mansfield using a similar orchestral formula (Mansfield already knew the band and had previously arranged earlier cuts including their previous single "Man in a Shop") It reached No. 6 in the UK Singles Chart in the summer of 1968.
 This was covered by the Grass Roots in the US in 1969, using virtually the same arrangement.
 Marmalade's debut album, There's A Lot Of It About, featured a mix of some of their singles and cover versions of current popular tunes, and was released in 1968.